Alan4247748/friendly-potato/src/pages/About.md

 title: About
 ---

-# Technical Writer
+# Intro

-Hello, I'm a Technical Writer specializing in creating documentation for software and technology products.
-I have a passion for turning complex concepts into clear and concise documentation that helps users understand and use the product effectively.
+I code in English - its - interpreted, general-purpose, and expressive.
+Like LISP, English is extend-able and programmable, and allows the use of MACROs.
+Syntactic sugar galore, and the breaking changes are far and few between.
+The ecosystem, documentation, is matched by none.

 ## Skills